rjm49/multistage_segmenter/README.md

 In the repo top level, you will find a `requirements.txt` Install the required python packages by running: `pip install -r requirements.txt`

 You can then install mseg itself.
-Do this by running: `pip install --no-index --find-links [path/to/repo/dir]` (If you are in the root of the repo then you can replace the path with a single dot ".")
+Do this by running: `pip install --no-index --find-links -e [path/to/repo/dir]` (If you are in the root of the repo then you can replace the path with a single dot ".")

 Run `pip --list` to ensure mseg has installed.